SeimiNomore/jlc-art.com/README.md

-Based on a true story. - J.L.C.
+I'm based on a true story. - J.L.C.